ibm-cloud-docs/power-iaas/downloading-fixes.md

 For the **Fixserver protocol** field, *https* is the only option.
 For the **Download protocol** field, *http* is the default option.
 You can change the default option to *https* for a secure connection.
 If you set the **Download protocol** to *https*, the downloads are slower but more secure because *HTTP* provides multi-threaded performance and *HTTPS* provides single-threaded performance.
 {: important}

-For more information on SUMA, see [Service Update Management Assistant (SUMA)](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/install/serv_update_mgt.html){: new_window}{: external}.
+For more information, see [Service Update Management Assistant (SUMA)](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/install/serv_update_mgt.html){: new_window}{: external}.

 ### SUMA tasks and the command line
 {: #suma-tasks-cli}

-The `suma` command can be used to perform these operations on a SUMA task or policy.
+The `suma` command can be used to perform various operations on a SUMA task or policy.
 An **RqType** parameter specifies the type of download that is being requested, such as a TL, SP, or Latest.
 You can use several flag options with the `suma` command to perform the following tasks:

 - Create
 - Edit